 - Noon: Take the Shinjuku Line subway west to Shinjuku.
 Eat lunch somewhere in Shinjuku.
 See the Shinjuku page for some suggested places to eat.
 You might want to hold off on eating lunch until 1:00pm to avoid the lunch rush.

 - 1:00pm: First, go up to the observation deck of the Tokyo Metropolitan Government Offices to see the view of the city (and maybe even Mt Fuji) from the observation decks.
 Then, walk over to the East Side and check out the bustling shopping and entertainment district around the station.
 See the Shinjuku page for details on this area.

 - 4:00pm: Return to your hotel for a rest and shower.

-- 8:00pm: Have a drink somewhere in Shinjuku or head down to Roppongi.
+- 8:00pm: After dinner, head to Roppongi for a stroll and a drink or two.
 See the relevant district pages for some recommended bars.

 Hints, Comments and Variations

 - If you're only going to be in the city for three days, you should try to base yourself in a central location so you don't waste time moving around.
 I'd suggest Shinjuku, Shibuya, Ginza or the Tokyo Station area.
 For more on where to say, check out my Where to Stay in Tokyo page.

 - On Day 2, another good option for the afternoon is the Edo-Tokyo Museum.
 It's easy to reach from Asakusa, Ueno or Tokyo Station.